NStrijbosch/hub-module-notes/docs/hub2hub.md

 *  name (str): name of this hub in the BLE network
 *  network (dict): the BLE network this hub operates in
-*  state (optional): the state value can be of any type, and represents a variable that can be changed within any request and respond callback.
+*  state (optional): the state value can be of any type, and represents a variable that can be changed anywhere, including the `on_request`and `on_response` methods, in the program using `ble.state`.

 __Sample code:__